oldvis/libquery/README.md

-# queier
+# libquery

-A python package for querying various digital libraries
+A python package for querying digital libraries.